goodeggs/tap-dayforce/README.md

 1. `username`: A valid Dayforce web services user account username.
 2. `password`: A valid Dayforce web services user account password.
-3. `client_name`: A valid client name (e.g. Company Name) that will be inserted into the request URL.
+3. `client_namespace`: A valid client name (e.g. Company Name) that will be inserted into the request URL.
-2. `email`: A valid email address to be inserted into the `From` header of the HTTP Request headers.
+4. `start_date`: A date to fall back on when no `state.json` is provided.
+This determines how far back the tap looks for data within the Dayforce platform.

 It's important to note that the Role attached to the User Account used in the configuration file must have at minimum the "Web Services" feature, as well as the "Read Data" sub-feature enabled.